gabrielelana/mongodb-class/mongodb.md

 # Document Shape

 * Consider to keep a version number in your documents in `_v` field, some drivers or DOM (Document Object Mapper) does that automatically
+* Consider the trade-off between a short field name (for smaller documents) and a long field name (more human friendly)

 ---